EKROFT/urban_sprawl_stats/README.md

 spatial_testing.r: This is the script where I tested the data and models for spatial autocorrelation.

 site_coords.gpkg / site_coords.shp: This is the GIS file containing the geographic coordinates for each study site (both gpkg and shp available).

+restart_NO2.r:In this file I restarted my exploration of the NO2 data because I learned a better way of comparing different models.

+LST_second_exploration.r: In this file I restarted my exploration of the LST data because I learned a better way of comparing different models.